Topological K-theory of quasi-BPS categories of symmetric quivers with potential: Introduction

 \subsection{Matrix factorizations and vanishing cycles}

-When it is defined, the BPS sheaf is, locally on $M_X^{\sigma}(v)$, isomorphic to the vanishing cycle sheaf of the IC sheaf of some good moduli space of a smooth quotient stack, see~\eqref{BPSequ}.
+When it is defined, the BPS sheaf is, locally on $M_X^{\sigma}(v)$, isomorphic to the vanishing cycle sheaf of the IC sheaf of some good moduli space of a smooth quotient stack, see~\eqref{BPSequ} in the case of quivers with potentials.
 We thus first study vanishing cycle sheaves for a regular function

 where $\X=X/G$ is a smooth quotient stack with $G$ a reductive group and $X$ a smooth affine variety with a $G$-action.

 It is well-known that the category of matrix factorizations $\mathrm{MF}(\X, f)$ is a categorification of vanishing cohomology $H^{\ast}(\X, \varphi_f\mathbb{Q}_\X)$, see \cite{Eff, BRTV}.
 Let $\mathrm{T}$ be the monodromy operator on $\varphi_f\mathbb{Q}_{\X}$.
 The \textit{monodromy invariant vanishing cycle sheaf} $\varphi^{\mathrm{inv}}_f\mathbb{Q}_{\X}$ is defined to be the cone of the endomorphism $1-\mathrm{T}$ on $\varphi_f\mathbb{Q}_\X$.
 Inspired by \cite{Eff, BRTV, BD}, we construct a Chern character map